indabax-za/indabax-za.github.io/content/register/tips.md

 layout = "wide"
 min_header_height = "30em"
 opacity = 80
-title = "Tips for a successful application" summary = "Demonstrate your willingness to engage with others: Conferences are a great opportunity to network and learn from others in your field. "
+title = "Tips for a successful application  💡" summary = "Demonstrate your willingness to engage with others: Conferences are a great opportunity to network and learn from others in your field. "
 [menu.main]
 parent = "register"